• Skip to primary navigation

 • thick slices of bacon - alternatively, you can use turkey bacon.
 Just make sure to slice it into equal-sized strips or cubes.

-• olive oil - this can be substituted for butter, avocado oil, or clarified butter.
+• olive oil - substitutable with butter, avocado oil, or clarified butter.

 • potatoes - cut into one-inch cubes.